arcus/education_modules/demystifying_geospatial_data/demystifying_geospatial_data.md

 If researchers can determine where a phenomenon is occurring, it can help them come up with more effective interventions for improving health outcomes.
 For example the study of how green spaces impact exacerbated asthma attacks doesn't just use geospatial data as an input, it also could produce output like "plant more trees in these neighborhoods."

-Even if doctors had known in 1854 that cholera was water born, without the geospatial analysis they wouldn't have been able to recommend turning off just the one affected pump.
+Even if doctors had known in 1854 that cholera was waterborne, without the geospatial analysis they wouldn't have been able to recommend turning off just the one affected pump.
 This targeted intervention was only possible because they were able to determine which pump was infected, and far more effective than if they had turned off all of the pumps in the neighborhood, making people walk much farther to obtain water.

 ### Impactful communication